JamesNZL/algovision/docs/Scopes/Micro/Microcontroller.md

 I will start with familiarising myself further with the various [[ARM Cortex Processors]], and using the [ARM Cortex-M Processor Comparison Table](https://developer.arm.com/documentation/102787/latest) to determine the processor that is most suitable for my needs.

-I will then use the [STM32 MCU product selector](https://www.st.com/content/st_com/en/stm32-mcu-product-selector.html) to select a specific [[STM32]] microcontroller.
+Having performed the above evaluation in [[ARM Cortex Processors#Cortex-M]] to learn that any Cortex-M core will be suitable, I will then use the [STM32 MCU product selector](https://www.st.com/content/st_com/en/stm32-mcu-product-selector.html) to select a specific [[STM32]] microcontroller that satisfies my other [[Requirements|requirements]].

 > [!todo]
 > [Choosing the right Arm Cortex-M processor for your biomedical smart product: a practical guide - ASN Home (advsolned.com)](https://www.advsolned.com/choosing-the-right-arm-cortex-m-processor-for-your-biomedical-smart-product-a-practical-guide/)